ArctosDB/documentation-wiki/_how_to/How-to-Start-a-New-Collection-in-Arctos.markdown

 **Required fields are in bold**:

-* **Institution Name**: The name of the institution along with its acronym.
-Copy the format in the "Collection" dropdown list on the [Arctos Specimen Search](http://arctos.database.museum) page.
+* **Institution Name**: The name of the institution.
+This should be the same for all collections housed at any given institution.

-`Example: University of Alaska Museum (UAM)`
+`Example: University of Alaska Museum`

-* **Institution Acronym**: This standardized acronym.
-See also [Best Practices - Creating a Meaningful GUI Prefix](https://handbook.arctosdb.org/best_practices/GUID.html)
+* **Institution Acronym**: The standardized acronym for the institution.
+This should be the same for all collections housed at any given institution.
+See also [Best Practices - Creating a Meaningful GUID Prefix](https://handbook.arctosdb.org/best_practices/GUID.html)

 `Example: UAM`

-* **Collection Name**: This is a standardized short description of the collection type – Standardized across Arctos Institutions.
+* **Collection Name**: This is a standardized short description of the collection and is generally standardized across Arctos Institutions.
 For new collection types, copy the format of the “outgroup” values in the “pick collection” list on SpecimenSearch.

 `Example: Mammal Specimens`